 Wildlife refers to all the plant and animal species that survive in natural, wild areas throughout the world.
 A delicate balance must exist among all living things in order to sustain healthy ecosystems.
 Unfortunately, that balance has been thrown off by human involvement.
-Mammal, bird, reptile, fish, and amphibian populations have declined by 52% during the last 4 decades.
+Mammal, bird, reptile, fish, and amphibian populations have declined by 52% during the last 4 decades according to the World Wildlife Fund.
 The forces behind this unprecedented destruction are many.
 This article takes a look at some of the major causes of the decline in wildlife.

 Major Causes of Wildlife Loss